-1. Open the pick-up rope box ((b)) on the towed ship so as drop the messenger rope ((f)) and self-igniting buoy ((a)) into the sea.
+1. Open the pick-up rope box (b) on the towed ship so as drop the messenger rope (c) and self-igniting buoy (a) into the sea.

 1. Pick up the messenger rope (f) and wind the messenger rope(f) by using the winch on the towing ship.